 The process of self-understanding is fundamental for me as a practitioner, and has continued through an on-going spiritual practice that allows me to know myself on deeper levels without the demands of established religious dogma.
 In turn my training as a counsellor and psychotherapist reaffirms the importance of the individual’s truth, as a means toward greater meaning and wholeness in our lives.

 I have had a private therapeutic practice since 2007, and have worked in the healing professions for the past 16 years.
-I provide one to one work as a psychotherapist and am an accredited member of the United Kingdom Council for Psychotherapy, as well as being a registered member of the British Association for Counselling and Psychotherapy.
+I provide one to one work as a psychotherapist and am an accredited member of the United Kingdom Council for Psychotherapy.

 Along with my private practice as a therapist, I have worked as a bereavement therapist at St Joseph's Hospice in east London.
 I have experience of providing therapeutic support to those nearing the end of their lives, as well as those who have been bereaved through the death of someone close to them.
 I have also worked as a therapist in a service in north London, providing longer term support for clients with severe and enduring mental health conditions.